Temporary Agency Employee Injured on the Job. An Introduction to Third Party Claims.

 The Statute of Limitations is a time deadline.
 You must take appropriate action before too much time passes and the statute of limitations runs out, or you will lose your claim.
 Different claims have different statutes of limitations.

 - L&I OCCUPATIONAL DISEASE Claims: The claim must be filed within two years following the date the worker has both written notice from a physician that the occupational disease exists and a claim for disability benefits may be filed.
 See RCW 51.28.055.
-The amazing thing about the L&I occupational disease SOL is that often it does not begin to run.
-Said another way, you often have much more than 2 years.
+The amazing thing about L&I occupational disease SOL is that it often does not begin to run.
+Said another way, you may have much more than 2 years.

 - Occupational Disease vs Injury.
-It Make a Difference.
+It makes a Difference.
 Too many words are wasted over the distinction between Occupational Disease and Injury.
-Learn more here: L&I Claims are Either Injuries or Occupational Diseases
+Learn more here: L&I Claims are Either Injuries or Occupational Diseases.

 - The third-party claim SOL for negligence is 3 years in most Washington cases.
 You must settle your claim or file a lawsuit before the SOL runs.

-- If you miss the third-party SOL there may still be hope.
-The Washington State Supreme Court says in the Carrera v Olmstead decision, that if L&I brings the third-party claim, they do so in the public interest.
+- If you miss the third-party SOL, there may still be hope.
+The Washington State Supreme Court says in the Carrera v Olmstead decision that if L&I brings the third-party claim, they do so in the public interest.
 This decision means that the SOL does not run against L&I when they bring a third-party claim.
-Said another way, if you miss the usual third party SOL, there may still be time.
+Said another way, there may still be life in your claim if you miss the usual third-party SOL.

-- Contact us if we can explain further.
+- Call or write if we can explain further.

 Where to Get Good Legal Advice